fadado/jqt/docs/content/structure.md

 * <dfn>One line actions</dfn>: lines beginning with optional space, followed by a `{%...%}` snippet and more text.
-* <dfn>Multiline actions</dfn>: first line beginning with optional space, followed by an opening `{%...%}` snippet and a newline;
+* <dfn>Multiline actions</dfn>: initial line prefixed with optional space,
-  then zero or more template lines; final line  beginning with optional space,  the ending `{% end %}` snippet and a newline.
+  followed by an opening `{%...%}` snippet and a newline character;
-  Multiline actions can nest and contain expressions and one line actions.
+  then zero or more template lines; final line prefixed with optional space, the ending `{% end %}` snippet and a newline character.
+Multiline actions can nest and contain expressions and other actions.

 The evaluation rules for one line actions are as follows:

-* If the snippet evaluates to `empty` the whole line vanishes.
+* If the delimited snippet evaluates to `empty` the whole line vanishes.
-* Otherwise, for each value produced by the snippet the text following the snippet is evaluated with the value assigned to the dot (`.`).
+* Otherwise, for each value produced the text following the snippet is evaluated with the value assigned to the dot (`.`).
 The initial dot is still available in the global variable `M$`.

 The evaluation rules for multiline actions are as follows:

 * If the opening snippet evaluates to `empty` all lines until the ending snippet disappear.
-* Otherwise, for each value produced by the opening snippet the lines until the ending snippet are evaluated with the value assigned to the dot (`.`).
+* Otherwise, for each value produced the lines until the ending snippet are evaluated with the value assigned to the dot (`.`).
 The initial dot is still available in the global variable `M$`.